asceznyk/narrative/README.md

 # narrative
-Is my personal blog.
+This is my personal blog.
 I'll be adding something new on a weekly basis.